danieliscrazy/Jukebox/JOURNAL.md

 Going to start doing work and research on this stuff.
 Time is 1:17 PM for my own future reference.
 I know this might be bad practice but I'm just gonna make a commit every time I edit the journal.
 Anyways, I think that I might instead of a Pi Zero use a 3 B+, because the Zero has no native wired output, and getting it and a HAT would be about the same cost as getting a Pi 3 B+.
 Gonna look at how I could do the NFC interface and code now.

 1:32 PM: Using [this](https://www.instructables.com/RFID-RC522-Raspberry-Pi/) for reference for wiring and maybe the basis of the RC522 interface.
 My dumb ass just remembered I need to actually flash Pi OS onto my Pi.
 I'm gonna do that first lol.

 2:00 PM: Finally put my Hack Club SD card to good use!
 Trying to wire up and test out the RFID board now.

+2:10: Nevermind, that tutorial uses Python 2 (despite being from only 2017).
+Gonna try [this one](https://pimylifeup.com/raspberry-pi-rfid-rc522/) instead.